 You’ll find it on La Jolla Shores Beach, so this San Diego outdoor activity isn’t just about the pier.
 Walking to it and enjoying the beach is part of the fun, too.
 This is my favorite beach to walk the dog and for exercise in general.
 And, per #3 above, some of the best La Jolla tide pools are located just north of the pier at Dike Rock.

-Sunset Cliffs near Ocean Beach one of the best places for a sunset (hence its name).
-You’ll find it on Sunset Cliffs Boulevard, in between Adair Street and Ladera Street.
-Find free street parking, and walk into the park.
+Sunset Cliffs near Ocean Beach is one of the best places for a sunset (hence its name).
+It is on Sunset Cliffs Boulevard, between Adair Street and Ladera Street.
+You can find free street parking and walk into the park.

 A couple drives a Speed Boat Adventure speedboat in the water.